Get 5% OFF + a Free Item for Life

 We know our customers value transparency and real, wholesome food and ingredients.
 But, given all the recent press and options popping up on menus and grocery store shelves, we know many questions exist about these plant-based foods, too.

-How healthy are the ingredients?
+• How healthy are the ingredients?

-What are they made of exactly?
-Are they really made of plants?
+• What are they made of exactly?

-Are fake meats better for the environment?
+• Are fake meats better for the environment?

-Is it really more ethical to eat plant-based foods?
+• Is it really more ethical to eat plant-based foods?

 I'll address these questions and more in this article.

-Also, please know that my goal in writing this article is not to disparage anyone who is making a genuine effort to eat healthier and improve our food system.
+Also, please know that my goal in writing this article is not to disparage anyone making a genuine effort to eat healthier and improve our food system.
 Rather, we applaud and wholly support you!

 I want to assure you that my goal is to simply raise questions that I believe consumers should consider before choosing to believe all the fancy marketing claims.

-As we dive into this massive topic I want to clarify that the perspective I bring is one of a farmer who truly believes in (and has seen) the benefits of regenerative livestock principles.
+As we dive into this massive topic, I want to clarify that the perspective I bring is one of a farmer who truly believes in (and has seen) the benefits of regenerative livestock principles.

 With that said, let's get started.